Lake Erie Storm: History

 Since joining the NCAA Division II ranks, Lake Erie student-athletes have earned 55 All-American honors and five conference championships along with three individual National Champions.
 The 2013–14 academic year has proved to be the most successful in the institution's history with six teams (baseball, men's lacrosse, men's swimming, men's indoor and outdoor track & field, and wrestling) earning top 25 national rankings or NCAA tournament bids.
 The program also recorded its highest-ever finish in the Learfield Directors' Cup Standings (79th), which placed it near the top 25% of all D-II programs in the country.

 At various times in its history prior to joining the AMCC, Lake Erie competed as a member of the Association for Intercollegiate Athletics for Women (AIAW), the National Association of Intercollegiate Athletics (NAIA) and the National Small College Athletic Association (NSCAA).
 The College's softball team won the 1991 NSCAA National Championship.

 A newly heated rivalry has begun with Ashland University, a two-hour drive away in Ashland, Ohio.

 Nickname

 The official nickname of the College's athletics teams is the Storm.
 The name was chosen to replace the nickname Unicorns when the College added men's intercollegiate athletics beginning in 1988.
-Their mascot is Stormy.
+Their mascot is Stormy, the storm.

 In 2010, Lake Erie College engaged in a legal dispute with a professional football club in Erie, Pennsylvania after that team took on the moniker "Erie Storm."
 As a result of the dispute, the professional team was rechristened the Erie Explosion, a name that remains with the team as of 2015.